San Diego Delay in Insurance Payment Attorney

 - Claiming that a policyholder abandoned a claim after failing to submit forms.

-Who Is Liable for Delay in Payment?
+Who Is Liable for Delays in Insurance Payment?

 Insurance companies are complex entities with many moving parts.
 Generally, an insured party talks to his or her agent following a request for benefits.
 That agent will provide information about submitting a claim, which a claimant will have to complete and send to the insurance company.
 This is when a bureaucratic shuffle begins: An insured’s claim goes to a claims adjuster, who investigates and evaluates a request.
 These individuals must also follow the rules set forth by their claims supervisors.
 Testimony from some claims adjusters has revealed they deliberately sent the wrong forms or erroneous information to delay the timely payment of claims, based on a supervisor’s orders.

 No matter who directly contributes to the delay in payment, the insurance company itself is generally liable.
 Claims adjusters, agents, and supervisors are all representatives of the company, so the company will ultimately be liable for any damages a plaintiff incurs from delays in payment.

 California law requires insurers to make timely payment arrangements for valid claims.
 The state Insurance Code mandates an insurer to make payments within 30 days of the time in which a claimant and the insurer agree upon liability and the appropriate amount.
 If a company fails to make a payment within that 30-day time frame, its payment must bear interest.
 If legal action becomes necessary, the insurance company will also be responsible for all collection and attorney’s fees.

 How To Resolve a Delay in Payment in San Diego?

 An unreasonable delay in payment can be frustrating, especially at a time when a claimant needs benefits most.
 Claimants should take the following actions to receive payment of a claim: